• Skip to primary navigation

 marinating the vege meat and tofu for vegan humba recipe

-Heat a nonstick pan over medium heat and add oil.
+Heat a nonstick pan or pot over medium-high heat and add oil.
 Fry the marinated vegetarian pork and tofu until golden brown and set aside:

 frying the vege meat and tofu for the vegan humba recipe